-- 1. All visitors to the centre are to scan TCC's QR code before entering. - 2.
-Educators are required to gather identification and WWC to ensure that the identification presented matches the company they are working for. - 3.
+- 1. Educators are required to gather identification and WWC to ensure that the identification presented matches the company they are working for. - 2.
 Educators are to assist and supervise the visitor as he/she completes the visitors' log using the Kidsoft electronic 'Visitor Log'.
-This is located on the iPad located in the foyer or Preschool room. - 4.
-Upon completion the visitor will be directed to the area where they will be working, and educators will be informed of their movements - 5.
+This is located on the iPad located in the foyer or Preschool room. - 3.
+Upon completion the visitor will be directed to the area where they will be working, and educators will be informed of their movements - 4.
 When their work is completed the visitor is to return to the iPad and sign out accordingly.
-Educators can assist with this process. - 6.
-A TCC Visitors badge will be available for them to wear while they remain on TCC premises if they are unknown to educators. - 7.
+Educators can assist with this process. - 5.
+A TCC Visitors badge will be available for them to wear while they remain on TCC premises if they are unknown to educators. - 6.
 Any authorized or unauthorized persons wanting to enter TCC that are clearly deemed impacts by alcohol will be refused entry Law 172, 173

-Source: Education and Care Services National Law Act, Law 170, 172, 173

-Source: National Law Act and Education and Care Services Regulations 3/3/20, updated 1/9/20

-Kidsoft\Visitor Log feature
+Source: Education and Care Services National Law Act, Law 170, 172, 173 Source: National Law Act and Education and Care Services Regulations 3/3/20, updated 1/9/20 Kidsoft\Visitor Log feature